Written by Chris Banyard

 Getting involved with your department / lab group

-Most research departments and lab groups will hold regular meetings, and it's helpful to get involved in these early on in your PhD.
+Most research departments and lab groups will hold regular meetings, and it's helpful to get involved in these at the start of a PhD.
 Your department will probably hold research seminars - these are another chance to show an interest and get involved with other members of the university.
 There are likely to be plenty of other organised events, too.

 In addition to being useful sources of information and guidance, the other members of your department or lab group may become your friends.
 Establishing professional and social relationships with them will be helpful over the course of your PhD.